jambrose0/readme-generator/README.md

-# ReadMe Generator
+# README Generator

 ## DESCRIPTION

-> Writing clear descriptions of my programs can be daunting.
+> To streamline the writing of README's.
-> With this program, I can focus more on the coding and less on the describing.
+> By streamlining, I am able to focus more on the coding aspect of projects.
-> By answering question prompts I am able to focus on small bites of the README and less on a whole picture.
+> Often I have writers' block while writing descriptions and other aspects of my README's.
-> This project helped me gain a stronger understanding of node.js and JavaScript.
+> I learned a stronger understanding of Node.js and some of it's packages.

 ## INSTALLATION

-> No installation, personal use only.
+>

 ## USAGE

-By answering question prompts in the command line.
+By responding to question prompts in the command line.

 ## LANGUAGES & TECHNOLOGIES

-> Node and npm: inquirer
+> JavaScript,ES6,Node and npm package: inquirer

 ## AUTHOR(S)